tobyweston/blog/source/_posts/2014-09-21-exceptions-as-monads.md

 sidebar: false
 series: Exception Handling
 published: false
-keywords: "java 8, java, monads, either, option, monadically"
+keywords: "java 8, java, monads, either, scala, try, scalaz, option, monadically"
 description: "Functional languages often discourage the use of exceptions because they can subvert control execution flow; they introduce side-affects.
 By using the type system to capture exceptional behaviour and dealing with exceptions monadically, it's much easier to provide system wide consistently.
 "
 ---